 In the rare cases when a patient removes previously granted consent for the referral to be transmitted or viewed by the target user, the referral is revoked.
 Revoke can be initiated from either the RMS Source of RMS Target.

 In this case, the RMS Target must deny the recipient user of the referral further access to this referral's personal health information.

 The RMS Target can decide within its process and legislative framework whether this also requires deletion of the PHI data on its system.

-For referral processes that generate more referrals (e.g., central intake, service navigation, etc...), the new "child" referral can have a connected "parent" referral, via the
+For referral processes that generate more referrals (e.g., central intake, assessment centres, service navigation, etc.), the new "child" referrals will have a connected "parent" referral.
+In these cases,

 RMS Systems Manage Provenance Internally